Ways To Actually Achieve Your New Year’s Resolutions In 2020!

 It has been proven in studies that the process of writing down—by hand—your goals, aims, or resolutions will make you more likely to achieve them.

 2. Make It Fun

-Make your goals Fun!
+Make your goals fun!
 Start Small!
 We are only human.
-Majority of us fail at our goals by the second week, but so what?
+The majority of us fail at our goals by the second week, but so what?
 Start again!
 It’s never too late.
 Goals are a joy to achieve when you are playful at attaining them!
 Reward yourself with prizes for any achievement.

 Make goals inspiring and fun to accomplish.
 Review your goals often, checking in that you still want to achieve this goal.
 Enjoy the journey and success!

 3. Make New Week’s, Not New Year’s, Resolutions

 Making New Year’s resolutions can seem appealing, but to commit to something year-long is a huge undertaking.
 And the disappointment of not meeting it can weigh heavy since it implies that you’ve failed majorly.

 A better approach is to make commitments weekly.
 This might include renewing commitments from previous weeks.